Elementary Education Major

 General Education (42 hours)

-All required coursework and practical experience supports successful licensure in Elementary Education (Grades PK through 6) in the Commonwealth of Virginia.
+All required coursework and practical experience prepares students for licensure in Elementary Education (Grades PK through 6) in the Commonwealth of Virginia.

 What You'll Study

 - 120 credit hours for a Bachelor of Science in Education in Elementary Education degree, including Virginia Tech’s Pathways